Gordon Wilson Flats

 Gordon Wilson Flats is a residential building in central Wellington, completed in 1959.
 The building was owned by Housing New Zealand and housed 131 people.
 It is currently owned by Victoria University of Wellington, and is unoccupied pending a decision on its future.

+On 17 June 2025, the National government said it would remove the flats' heritage protected status by way of specific legislation, paving the way for demolition by the owners.

-The Terrace Flats was renamed in honour of government architect Gordon Wilson who died in its final year of construction.
+Originally known as The Terrace Flats, it was renamed in honour of government architect Gordon Wilson who died in its final year of construction.

 Use as social housing: 1959–2013

 The foundation stone for the building was laid on 6 August 1957, with completion in 1959.
-The complex housed around 130 people.
+The flats gave practical expression to the perceived obligation of central government to provide social welfare in the form of affordable housing for lower-paid citizens.
+Its 11 storeys accommodated 12 bed-sitting rooms on the ground floor with 75 maisonettes above, housing a total of 131 inhabitants.

 Earthquake assessment

 An engineering firm first reported concerns about the building in April 2010.
 A later assessment determined that a large person falling on a balcony could cause masonry façades to fall off the building.
 Housing New Zealand was more concerned about strong wind or an earthquake event, however, and decided to relocate tenants to avoid any problems.
 "The building is corroding, so it's a progressive deterioration," HNZ assets development general manager Sean Bignell said.